Masajirō Kojima: Biography

+In 1938, Kojima joined the Pen butai (lit.
+"Pen corps"), a government organisation which consisted of authors who travelled the front during the Second Sino-Japanese War to write favourably of Japan's war efforts in China.
 After World War II he wrote a number of biographical works, including Taifu no Me no yo no ("Like the Eye of a Typhoon"), (later retitled, Suzuki Miekichi), Ogai, Kafu, Mantaro, about the three writers he respected, and Encho.

 Kojima lived briefly in Kamakura, Kanagawa prefecture in the 1930s but returned to Tokyo shortly afterwards.
 He served many years on the review committee for the Akutagawa Prize and the Naoki Prize.

 He returned to Kamakura in 1944, where he lived till his death in 1994 at the age of 100.
 He broke his thigh in an accident at home in 1983, and was hospitalized for the remainder of his days, although he kept writing from his hospital bed until well into the 90s.
 His grave is at the temple of Tenno-ji in Yanaka Cemetery.